MaxJohnsen/VibeForm.fun/README.md

 ## Features

-We went from zero to hero in just a few hours.
-Here's what we built:
+Here is what we built:

 1.  **Login/Signup**: Secure authentication powered by Supabase.
 2.  **Dashboard & Form Builder**: A drag-and-drop interface to create forms.
 Started simple, then we iterated to make it robust and user-friendly.